Last Updated on August 30, 2021 by Henry John

 Lately, some segment of the market, especially cheap small-cap stocks, have recently demonstrated investor behavior consistent with bubble-like sentiment.
 Many individual investors are jumping in on trades just because the story around the stock is good, ignoring important fundamentals.

-I’ve watched some renewable energy penny stocks on this list go up over 100% MTD, and it’s crazy.
+I’ve watched some renewable energy penny stocks on this list go up over 100% YTD, and it’s crazy.
 Personally, I pulled back from such names, sit on the sideline and watch as things unfold to get a clear picture of how I will approach the volatility and enormous uncertainty in the space.